MLReef/mlreef/doc/user/General/earlyaccess.md

 MLReef has a built-in experiment environment accessed through the `experiment tab` in your ML project repository.
 In here, you can create new ML experiments with full reproducibility on the underlying data and model.

-> Currently, one one model for image classfication is available, see [Demo: Image classification with resnet 50](../User_Documentation) for a detailed demo on how to use this model.
+> Currently, one one model for image classification is available, see [Demo: Image classification with resnet 50](../User_Documentation) for a detailed demo on how to use this model.

 You can access the experiment pipeline within your `experiment tab` in your ML project repository.
 To create a data visualization, follow these steps: